 Place of origin

-Originally from Eurasia, it is unclear how this subspecies of phragmites was introduced to Canada.
-Phragmites australis australis was found in 2 locations in Alberta near Brooks in March of 2016 and has since been sighted in various other isolated locations.
+Originally from Eurasia, it is unclear how this subspecies of phragmites (Phragmites australis australis) was introduced to Canada.
+It was found in 2 locations in Alberta near Brooks in March of 2016 and has since been sighted in various other isolated locations.

-Grows in shallow water, up to 1 m near the shore of still or slow moving water, such as that found in wetlands or ditches.
+Grows in shallow water, up to 1 meter near the shore of still or slow-moving water, such as that found in wetlands or ditches.

 - Perennial with large stems up to 4 m tall.

 - Alternating leaves, 25 to 50 cm long and 1 to 5 cm wide.

 - Feathery seed head with several flowered spikelets that are 10 to 18 mm long.